Samillion/mpv-ytdlautoformat/README.md

 # mpv-ytdlautoformat
 A simple mpv script to automatically change `ytdl-format` for Youtube and Twitch by default, but more domains can be added as desired.

-This script works with multi-purpose playlists.
-For example, if you have a playlist that includes Youtube URLs, Vimeo URLs and local files.

-If the URL is Youtube or Twitch, `ytdl-format` is set to: 720p and no VP9 codec.
-Otherwise, `ytdl-format` is set as you have it in `mpv.conf` or uses defaults set by `yt-dlp`.
+If a domain match is found, `ytdl-format` is set to: 720p and no VP9 codec.
+Otherwise, `ytdl-format` is set as you have it in `mpv.conf` or uses defaults from `mpv` or `yt-dlp`.

 # Options
-- To add more matched domains, simply add them to the `domains` list.
+- To adjust matched domains, simply edit the `domains` list.
 - To adjust quality of matched domains, edit `setQuality` value.
 - To allow VP9 codec for matched domains, change `enableVP9` to `true`.